-The JB special models came on a very small bench that could be disassembled easily, had a very small footprint yet had space for all it's tool in the front under the bench.
+The JB special models came on a very small bench that could be disassembled easily, had a very small footprint yet had space for all its tools in the front under the bench.

-You will still see this model in service in high end brake shops.
-I like these a lot, they have sorted out most of the service weaknesses by time they made these, so they are much easier for an operator to understand and maintain.
+You will still see this model in service in high-end brake shops.
+I like these a lot, they have sorted out most of the service weaknesses by the time they made these, so they are much easier for an operator to understand and maintain.

 The FMC signature series opposite has seen 29 years service, been updated with a newer cross-feed shaft, and is as accurate as a brand new one ... literally as close to zero run-out as can be read on a dial gauge.

 In the final running test, the dial gauge running against the spinning arbour does not move at all!